mady-mohamed/Pacman/README.md

 # Pacman

-This repository contains the implementation of the classic Pacman game using Python.
+This repository contains the implementation of the classic Pacman game using Python using a simple A* algorithm.

 # Pacman Game Main Menu Module